 - Develop content

-- Discuss cost share options, if applicable, with your department chair.
-If cost share is required, complete the Cost Share Budget in RAMS SPOT (see RAMS SPOT Get Started Guide - Cost Share Budget and Cost Sharing Demo for more information).
+- Discuss cost share options, if applicable, with your department chair/center director and administrator.
+If cost share is required, complete the Cost Share Budget in RAMS SPOT (see RAMS SPOT Get Started Guide - Cost Share Budgetand Cost Sharing Demo for more information).
 This includes NIH over-the-cap salary cost sharing.

 - If this is a limited submission proposal, contact the Office of Sponsored Programs well in advance of any internal deadlines and review OSP’s instructions for applying to limited submission opportunities

 - Identify key personnel

 - If you are including a subaward to another institution in your proposal, gather the following documents, at minimum, from the subawardee.
-These material will be uploaded to the Funding Proposal in RAMS-SPOT:
+These materials will be uploaded to the Funding Proposal in RAMS-SPOT:

-- Budget (if using SF-424 forms, please see Get Started Guide – Importing Subawards and Importing Subawards Demo)
+- Line item budget (if using SF-424 forms, please see the RAMS-SPOT Get Started Guide – Importing Subawards and Importing Subawards Demo)

-The PI or RA should create a new proposal in RAMS SPOT.
-Refer to the RAMS SPOT training guides for assistance.
+The Research Administrator will create a new Funding Proposal record in RAMS-SPOT.
+Refer to the RAMS-SPOT training guides for assistance.
 If submitting to an agency that utilizes the Grants.gov platform, RAMS-SPOT allows you to select a funding opportunity.
 The system will then import required SF-424 forms, as well as optional forms (see Get Started Guide - Creating an SF-424 Package).
 Use these to create your proposal based on the solicitation requirements.

-The RA should prepare a budget with the PI’s input.
+The Research Administrator will assist you with preparing a budget.
 If applying to NIH, determine whether you will be using an R&R detailed budget or a modular budget.
-The following documents may assist you in developing the proposal package.
+The following documents may assist you in developing your budget:

 - Internal budget projection worksheet